gimpe/kohana-doctrine/README.md

 ### Under the following conditions:
 * Attribution - You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
-* Share Alike - If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.